 If you want to make nem chua at home, gather the following ingredients and kitchen supplies:

-- Lean beef or pork – The leaner, the better.
-Traditional nem chua uses pork, but beef is an alternative for those cautious about consuming raw pork.
+- Lean beef or pork – Traditional nem chua uses pork, but beef is an alternative for those cautious about consuming raw pork.
+If using pork, look for pork loin.
+If using beef, look for beef eye round.
+Both cuts of meat are lean and perfect for making nem chua.

 - Sugar, salt and coarsely ground black peppercorns – The seasoning mix alone isn’t enough, so we’ll add a bit more sugar and salt for extra flavor.
 You can use whole black peppercorns, but I find them too intense, so I prefer coarsely ground pepper.

-- Cooked Pork Skin (Bì Tươi) – You can typically find these in the freezer section of Asian grocery stores.
-They are already cooked and thinly sliced for you.
+- Pork Skin (Bì Tươi) – You can typically find these in the freezer section of Asian grocery stores.
+They are already cooked and thinly sliced.

-- Garlic and red chili peppers (Thai chili peppers, also known as Bird’s Eye chilies) – Some will be mixed into the ground meat, while others will be thinly sliced and used as garnish.
+- Garlic and red chili peppers (Thai chili peppers, also known as Bird’s Eye chilies) – Some will be mixed into the ground meat, and the rest will be thinly sliced and used as garnish.

 - Vietnamese coriander (rau răm) – Added at the end for a distinct Vietnamese touch.
 If you don’t have Vietnamese coriander, you can substitute basil or even cilantro.
 You can also leave it out entirely if you prefer.